FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 }
 ```

-Now inside our `App.vue` file, we will use the `mounted()` lifecycle hook to make a call to our server:
+Inside our `App.vue` file, we will use the `mounted()` lifecycle hook to make a call to the server for our needed data:

 ```javascript
 //...